 (2) I am heterosexual so orientation cannot be used against me;

 (3) I have had a communicative and adventurous sexual relationship;

 (4) My partner has given me both moral & technical support;

 (5) I have had the benefit of the internet to publicise my work;

-(8) I am familiar with the academic process, I am analytical & organised;
+(7) I am familiar with the academic process; I am analytical & organised;

-(10) I have the strength of character to persevere regardless of any opposition.
+(10) I am motivated to persevere regardless of any opposition.